saisito/neutron_gamma_2025/README.md

    - Use `voting_salt.py` for the NaCl solution.

 3. **Compare Results:**
+   - Open the notebook `comparison_base_classifiers.ipynb` to compare the results of base classifiers between pure water and the NaCl solution.
-   - Open the notebook `comparison.ipynb` to compare the results between pure water and the NaCl solution.
+   - Open the notebook `comparison_ensemble_classifiers.ipynb` to compare the results of ensemble classifiers between pure water and the NaCl solution.

 Each step is self-contained, but ensure the data files are downloaded first (see [Downloading Data Files](#downloading-data-files)).